ucsffrancislab/PhIP-Seq/README.md

 2. Z-scores file

-Not sure why the threshold of 3.5 is used
+QUESTION : Why is a threshold of 3.5 is used?

 The example data has only 148 and 150.